Saturday, December 26, 2020

 Art by Jeff Anderson

 At least, that's how Joe Dredd calls it.
 It's fascinating and compelling; also it feels like a tiny bit of a cheat.
-It comes down to Dredd's judgement of a person's character – a story idea we've seen every now and then beginning with the Judge Child quest.
+It comes down to Dredd's judgement of a person's character – a story idea we've seen every now and then beginning with the Judge Child quest (more on that... in a couple of minutes 😆).
 Might Dredd's judgement be wrong?
 What if the Chief Judge doesn't listen to him?
 Well, we'll find out soon enough...

 Meanwhile, there are other, longer-running threads that play out in a big way.
 And these make up Epic Trope 7: Dredd questions the system.
 In fact, this is not new for Dredd.
-Most obviously, the origin for this was a tiny trilogy of stories many years earlier: A Question of Judgement/Error of Judgement/A Case for Treatment.
+Most obviously, the origin for this was a tiny trilogy of stories many years earlier: A Question of Judgement/Errorof Judgement/A Case for Treatment.
 Essentially, Dredd goes ballistic on an accounts Judge who is not human enough in his reaction to a tale of woe.
-Then there's the Democracy storyline, at this point also pretty small, restricted to a classic one-off story, and then the trilogy about the Democracy march.
+Then there's the Democracy storyline, at this point also pretty small, restricted to a classic one-off story Letter from a Democrat, and the three-part Revolution.
 Dredd has no qualms about suppressing democrats, even those who break no laws.
 Or does he?
 It's a letter from a dead child about the events of the march that put Dredd on the path to the Long Walk, which in turn sets in motion both the Dead Man story, but more crucially allows the Kraken prologue to work out the way it does.

 Can you imagine all your bosses calling a special meeting to talk about you behind your back?